rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.command-line.md

 In this subunit, we'll introduce you to the Command Line, how to navigate with it, and create folders in it.
 The most essential part of working with the Terminal is knowing how to navigate around within it.
 We'll start by teaching you some essential commands like `ls`, `mkdir`, `pwd`, and `cd` so you can always know where you are and move to where you want to go.

-When you're starting to visualize how the Terminal and command line work, think about finder or windows explorer.
+When you're starting to visualize how the Terminal and command line work, think about finder or Windows explorer.
 You use these tools to navigate through the files, folders, and directories in your computer - and to open things like applications.
 The Terminal and command line offer you another way to explore these files and directories, through commands you type.
 Only the functionality you get from Terminal is far more powerful and robust - for instance, you can push your entire codebase to GitHub with one line... or pull down any updates that have been made.
 We'll explore how to do this in the next unit.

 ## Terminal Introduction